logicuniverse/manifesto/README.md

 ---

 ## XI.
-The "No Silver Bullet" Mandate
+The "No Silver Bullet" Mandate: The Industrialization of Logic

 This theory is not a silver bullet—there is no silver bullet.